mohnish-dev/GEM_flux/README.md

 This repository documents building **remoll**, producing `remollout.root`, and analyzing photon backgrounds across all detectors, followed by detailed studies for **GEM det 577** and the four most active detector IDs (**2001, 2002, 2011, 2012**).
 It also shows how to determine where those photons were **produced** and where they **hit**.
 A final section summarizes **electron (e±) hit maps** in GEM 577.

-> Note: the commands below assume the analysis macros are in a `scripts/` folder.
-If your macros live at the repository root, remove the `scripts/` prefix in the `.L` commands.

 ---